 Kingston and Arthur's Vale Historic Area Advisory Committee

-The Kingston and Arthur's Vale Historic Area (KAVHA) Advisory Committee provides expert and community input to the Department of Infrastructure and Regional Development to guide management of KAVHA including advice on:
+The Kingston and Arthur's Vale Historic Area (KAVHA) Advisory Committee provides expert and community input to the Department of Infrastructure, Transport, Regional Development and Communications to guide management of KAVHA including advice on:

-- best practice techniques to conserve the existing fabric and heritage objects;
+- best practice techniques to conserve the existing fabric and heritage objects present on the site

-- actions which will protect and present, with authenticity, the rich and interwoven natural and cultural landscape of KAVHA;
+- actions that will protect and present, with authenticity, the rich and interwoven natural and cultural landscape of KAVHA

-- strategies to achieve effective governance and good management; and
+- strategies to achieve effective governance and good management

-The KAVHA Advisory Committee is chaired by the Administrator of Norfolk Island, Mr Eric Hutchinson, with the following four members:
+The KAVHA Advisory Committee is chaired by the Administrator of Norfolk Island, Mr Eric Hutchinson, with the following six members: